sifive/wit/README.md

 Workspace Integration Tool

 ## What is this?
 Wit is a tool for managing workspaces.
-It is intended as a supplement (not a replacement) for Git-based workflows.
+It is intended as a supplement to (not a replacement for) Git-based workflows.
 The goal of wit is to enable development in a multiple user and repository environment.

-A wit workspace is composed of one more more packages.
+A wit workspace is composed of one or more packages.
 A package is a git repository.
 Each package may optionally contain a wit-manifest.json file which defines other packages upon which it depends.
 Wit resolves this hierarchy of dependencies and generates a flattened directory structure in which each package may exist only once.

 ## Getting started

-The best way to learn wit is to checkout the [tutorial](share/doc/wit/tutorial.md).
+The best way to learn wit is to check out the [tutorial](share/doc/wit/tutorial.md).

 ### Installation